SeaUrc/npmStat/README.md

 # Statlib

 ## Description
+WIP.
 A statistics library that can compute the following

 ### Descriptive statistics
  - min